k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 bushwhack: N
 pair: Brasstown, Blue, Rocky

-# SMS: T=AT&T, V=Verizon, P=APRS.
-W=Worked (default), F=Failed, M=Marginal (some failed).
-# Optional: Provide the latest year checked.
-# e.g: TM-2017, VF, P-2016
-# means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
-sms: T,V
 ---
 Tray Mtn: Drive to Trailhead & Trail Guide
 --------------------------------------------------------

 **Do not drive through Helen.
 Traffic is often 2 MPH. **

 NOTE: There are four 'entry points' to the trailhead.
-Each is sometimes impassible and sometimes OK for a sedan.:
+3 of 4 are sometimes impassible for a sedan.:

 - **Southern**: Tray Mountain Road all the way from GA-75.
-Sometimes way too rutted.
+In 2020, this had scary erosion gullies and a huge mud wallow.
-- **Ford**: Ford a creek near GA-75, past Indian Grave Gap, then Tray Mountain Rd.
-Sometimes too rutted.
+- **Ford**: Ford a creek near GA-75 on Indian Grave Gap (IGG) Road, past IGG, then Tray Mountain Rd.
+The Tray Mountain stretch is sometimes too rutted.
+The creek bed is lined with fist-sized rocks.
+I’ve never had a problem crossing it with my Corolla, but it is scary because I can’t see the creek bed well.
+IGG Road is always in very good condition for a forest service dirt road.
 - **Northern**: Drive past other two entry points, cross new Hiwasee River bridge, Corbin Creek Rd all the way.
 Bumpy and long.
 Sometimes impassible in a sedan.
-- **Indian Grave Gap**: Park at Indian Grave Gap and walk 1.8 miles to TRay Gap.
+- **Indian Grave Gap**: Park at Indian Grave Gap and walk 1.8 miles to Tray Gap.

 **Conditions**:

+* 2020.09.04: Tray Mtn Rd between GA-75 and IGG Road.
+Very scary.
+Erosion gullies and huge mud wallow.
+I had to leave the road and drive between trees to get around mud wallow.
+This is Tray Mountain Road *before* reaching Indian Grave Gap road.
 * 2018.08.26: Foot-deep erosion gully from one side of the road to the other, just past the 6 mile mark on Corbin Creek Rd.
-* 2016.05: Tray Mtn Rd from Indian Grave Gap Rd to Tray Gap deeply rutted; unsafe to drive in a sedan.
+* 2016.05: Tray Mtn Rd from IGG Rd to Tray Gap deeply rutted; unsafe to drive in a sedan.
 Deep ruts, big rocks.
 * 2015: Corbin Creek Rd is 10.1 miles and 45 minutes to Tray Gap.
 Rough but not "Wonder Mode".
 * If you park at Indian Grave Gap, hike to Tray Gap is extra 1.8 miles one-way.